Straas/Straas-iOS-sdk/Examples/README.md

 ```
 then you will enter ChatStickerViewController with your JWT & chatRoomName!

-#### Update to latest Messaging UI
+#### Update to latest message UI
-Since you've forked our repository, it is free to do any customized change about your own Messaging UI.
+Since you've forked our repository, it is free to do any customized change about your own message UI.
 To keep updated, you just need to pull our StraaS-iOS-sdk master branch to your forked one.
-After solving some conflicts, you can enjoy the latest version of messaging UI with your own Customization.
+After solving some conflicts, you can enjoy the latest version of message UI with your own customization.

-#### Update ChatViewController to have sticker input
+## Update ChatViewController to have sticker input feature

-This chapter shows how to update your existing messaging UI to have sticker input view if you don't have this feature yet.
+This chapter shows how to update your existing message UI to have sticker input view if you don't have this feature yet.

 1. Pull the latest version example.
 2. copy `ChatRoom` file in `VideoChat` to your project.

   NOTE: If you've made modifications to our example, you should resolve the conflicts may be caused.
-3. Use `ChatStickerViewController` as the main ViewController to build your messaging UI instead of using `ChatViewController`.
+3. Use `ChatStickerViewController` as the main ViewController to build your message UI instead of using `ChatViewController`.

-Then, build your project, you should have the messaging UI with stickerInputView.
-If still don't work, please pull our Example to see how it works.
+Then, build your project, you should have the message UI with stickerInputView.
+If still don't work, please pull our example to see how it work.